 Corynebacteria are small prokaryotes that owe their name to the swollen end of their cell.
-On microscopy, this swollen end resembles a club (coryne = old greek for ‘club’).
-Nevertheless, corynebacteria are pleomorphic which means that they can take on other shapes during their growth and appear more coccoid then.
+On microscopy, this swollen end resembles a club (coryne = old Greek for ‘club’).
+Nevertheless, corynebacteria are pleomorphic which means they can assume other shapes during their growth and appear more coccoid.

-Another important attribute of Corynebacteria is a V-shaped connection between mother and daughter cell after cell division.
-This form appears due to the so-called snapping post-fission movement.
+Another important attribute of Corynebacteria is the presence of a V-shaped connection between the mother and daughter cells after cell division.
+This form appears due to the snapping post-fission movement.
 This snap division occurs because only the inner cell wall of corynebacteria participates in the cell division.

-The outer wall surrounds the mother and daughter cell afterward and splits on one side due to cell growth.
+The outer wall surrounds the mother and daughter cell afterward and splits on one side as a result of cell growth.
 Both cells drift apart there but are still connected on one side so that the V-shape appears.
 This is also known as an array taking the shape of Chinese letters.

 Laboratory diagnosis of Corynebacteria

-Corynebacteria are aerobes, amastigotes and, for this reason, immobile rod cells that are not able to form spores or capsules.
-In the cell plasm of the bacteria, so-called polar bodies that include polyphosphate and calcium can be found.
-These polar bodies are barely visible on Gram stain so the Neisser stain is used for this purpose.
+Corynebacteria are aerobes and amastigotes, and, for this reason, are immobile rod cells that are unable to form spores or capsules.
+Polar bodies that include polyphosphate and calcium can be found in the cytoplasm of the bacteria.
+These polar bodies are barely visible on Gram stain so the Neisser stain is used to identify them.

-After staining, the bacteria are colored yellow to rose, while the polar bodies are dark blue to black.
-This kind of staining is still widely used in the detection of C. diphteriae and C. pseudodiphteriticum.
+After staining, the bacteria are colored yellow-to-rose, while the polar bodies are dark blue-to-black.
+This kind of staining is still widely used in the detection of C. diphtheriae and C. pseudodiphtheriticum.
 Culture takes place on blood agar and can be made with sputum, gastric juice, laryngeal smear, urine, and even ejaculate or menstrual blood.

-By putting a fosfomycin platelet onto the blood agar, the standard pharyngeal flora can be inhibited in growth.
+By placing a fosfomycin platelet onto the blood agar, the growth of the normal pharyngeal flora can be inhibited.
 Corynebacteria are visible as greyish colonies with a slight flare of hemolysis.
-Tinsdale agar (natriumtellurite agar or Clauberg agar) works as an indicator medium.
-Due to the reduction of the included tellurium, Corynebacteria grow black with a blue flare on this medium.
+Tinsdale agar (sodium tellurite agar or Clauberg agar) works as an indicator medium.
+Because of the reduction of the included tellurium, Corynebacteria grow black with a blue flare on this medium.
 The tellurite also suppresses the growth of some bacteria of the pharyngeal flora.

 It takes about 18–24 hours before the colonies become visible macroscopically.
-Afterward, the differentiation between pathogenic and apathogenic corynebacteria is achieved through biochemical reactions.
+Afterward, pathogenic and non-pathogenic corynebacteria are differentiated by biochemical reactions.
 Pathogenic species are characterized by their positive catalase reaction, negative urease reaction, the fermentative breakdown of glucose (but not of saccharose), and nitrate reduction.

 By their different colony morphology, hemolysis behavior, and ability to break down dextrin and glucose, the 3 biovars of C. diphtheriae: mitis, intermedius, and gravis can be distinguished.
-Different in vitro methods like gel immunodiffusion or PCR and in vivo tests like the Draize test, where serum of the patient or culture solution are put onto the shaved skin of a rabbit, are used to detect the diphtheria toxin.
+Different in vitro methods like gel immunodiffusion or PCR and in vivo tests, like the Draize test where the serum of the patient or culture solution is put onto the shaved skin of a rabbit, are used to detect the diphtheria toxin.

 Epidemiology and incidence of Corynebacteria